GabriFila/app-sagra-pesto/README.md

 AdminPage
 - 2 sections: Storage, ServiceTab
+- getCurrentService
 - setup listener for service where EndDate = null

 Storage
+- getCurrentStorage
 - setup listener for storage document
 - useState = storage
-- map courses of storage to StorageCourse and pass single course as prop
+- map courses of storage to StorageCourse and remove

 StorageCourse (storageCourse : IStorageCourse, consumedCourse : IConsumedCourse)
 - map dishes in storageCourse to StorageDish and pass single dish as prop